 A weekly capsule of Mayoral activities and important DC events

-The Wind Down with Will Downing is an hour of themed, hand-picked and curated soul music, hosted by the “Prince of Sophisticated Soul.”
-Will Downing’s voice is one of the most distinctive, loved and instantly recognizable voices in R&B. His flawless, emotive, buttery smooth and agile honey-toned baritone, along with his impeccable phrasing and jazz-fueled agile runs, seamlessly bridge the worlds of R&B and Jazz.
+“The Wind Down” with Will Downing is an hour of themed, hand-picked and curated soul music, hosted by the “Prince of Sophisticated Soul.”
+Will Downing’s voice is one of the most distinctive, loved and instantly recognizable voices in R&B. His flawless, emotive, buttery smooth and agile honey-toned baritone, along with his impeccable phrasing, bridge the worlds of R&B and Jazz.
 Downing’s sophisticated and always-cool sensibilities have proven to be timeless and have garnered him the role as the reigning king of romantic ballads.

-Putumayo World Music Hour is hosted by veteran KFOG San Francisco radio personality Rosalie Howarth.
-The Putumayo World Music Hour takes listeners on a journey through the music of many different cultures.
-The Putumayo World Music Hour shows includes well-known names like Bob Marley, Sting, Loreena McKennitt, and Santana, along with exceptional, underexposed international artists.
+“Putumayo World Music Hour” is hosted by veteran KFOG San Francisco radio personality Rosalie Howarth.
+The “Putumayo World Music Hour” takes listeners on a journey through the music of many different cultures.
+Shows includes well-known names like Bob Marley, Sting, Loreena McKennitt, and Santana, along with exceptional, underexposed international artists.
 The program also features interviews with world-class music makers such as Los Lobos, Jackson Browne, Bonnie Raitt, and Taj Mahal who eagerly support and have been influenced by world music.

 “Nothing returns a memory as clearly as a song.”
 It only takes a few bars of the music we listened to at a sock hop, on our first date, on the car radio, or in our bedroom when something was happening that was important in our lives.
 When you and I hear the music we listened to when we were teenagers, those memories flow back.